graphery/grapper-doc/src/guide/index.md

-# Graphane Guide
+# Grapper Guide

-Welcome to Graphane Guide, your resource for mastering Graphane for graphical data representation.
+Welcome to Grapper Guide, your resource for mastering Grapper for graphical data representation.
 Whether you're a beginner looking for the essentials, a seasoned pro digging more intensely, or a complete unknown ready to explore the capabilities of scalable vector graphics (SVG), we've got you covered.

 ## [Starter](starter/)

-Embark on your Graphane journey with our essentials section, designed for those taking their first steps into the capabilities of this micro-framework.
+Embark on your Grapper journey with our essentials section, designed for those taking their first steps into the capabilities of this micro-framework.
 Here, you'll find fundamental concepts and practical tips to build a solid foundation.

 ## [In-Depth](./in-depth/)

-For curious minds hungry for deeper insights, our In-Depth section delves deeper into Graphane's capabilities, exploring advanced data visualization capabilities.
+For curious minds hungry for deeper insights, our In-Depth section delves deeper into Grapper's capabilities, exploring advanced data visualization capabilities.
 Discover its secrets and best practices, unlock its full potential, and how to integrate it into your projects.